Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Introduction

 Together, these studies suggest that sublattice melting and anharmonicity are not independent phenomena but mutually reinforcing aspects of the same underlying physics, in which selective ionic disorder feeds back into lattice softening, and vice versa.
-In particular, recent work on Li$_{10}$GeP$_2$S$_{12}$ has shown that Li$^+$ conduction proceeds via correlated and cooperative migration of densely packed ions \cite{YajimaJMCA2021}, explicitly invoking the concept of \emph{dynamic heterogeneity} through the coexistence of fluid-like, highly mobile regions and immobile rigid domains.
-Such spatially inhomogeneous dynamics reflect a strongly anharmonic environment, where vibrational instability and sublattice disorder reinforce one another.
+In particular, recent work on Li$_{10}$GeP$_2$S$_{12}$ has shown that Li$^+$ conduction proceeds via correlated and cooperative migration of densely packed ions \cite{YajimaJMCA2021}, explicitly invoking the concept of \emph{dynamical heterogeneity} through the coexistence of fluid-like, highly mobile regions and immobile rigid domains.
 This coexistence of mobile and immobile regions is a well-known hallmark of glass-forming systems and other dynamically heterogeneous materials.
-More broadly, dynamic heterogeneity is a central organizing principle in the physics of glass-forming systems, where it has been extensively studied as the microscopic origin of transport anomalies, violation of the Stokes-Einstein relation, and cooperative motion \cite{KobPRL1997, YamamotoJPS1997, YamamotoPRE1998, BerthierScience2005, DauchotPRL2005, KawasakiPRL2007, BerthierRevModPhys2011, KawasakiSciAdv2017}.
-At the microscopic level, such heterogeneity has been directly linked to anharmonic vibrational fluctuations that reveal highly localized, anomalously soft structures associated with quasilocalized, nonphononic vibrational modes \cite{ZylbergPNAS2017}.
-These soft regions show fat-tailed stiffness distributions and underlie spatially heterogeneous dynamics; in strained amorphous solids, low-frequency modes soften and localize near instability, predicting collective rearrangements \cite{TanguyEPL2010}.
-In this light, dynamic heterogeneity offers a natural conceptual bridge between sublattice melting and anharmonicity in superionic conductors: spatial variations in local anharmonicity amplify mobility contrasts, giving rise to cooperative, string-like dynamics beyond mean-field descriptions, as observed in glass-forming liquids where enhanced vibrational fluctuations precede collective string-like rearrangements \cite{KawasakiJCP2013}.
+More broadly, dynamical heterogeneity is a central concept in glass-forming systems, where it underlies transport anomalies and cooperative motion \cite{KobPRL1997, YamamotoJPS1997, YamamotoPRE1998, BerthierScience2005, DauchotPRL2005, KawasakiPRL2007, BerthierRevModPhys2011, KawasakiSciAdv2017}.
+At the microscopic level, such heterogeneous dynamics have been linked to localized anharmonic vibrational fluctuations and soft quasilocalized nonphononic modes that promote collective rearrangements \cite{ZylbergPNAS2017, TanguyEPL2010}.
+In this light, dynamical heterogeneity offers a natural conceptual bridge between sublattice melting and anharmonicity in superionic conductors: spatial variations in local anharmonicity amplify mobility contrasts, giving rise to cooperative, string-like dynamics beyond mean-field descriptions, as observed in glass-forming liquids where enhanced vibrational fluctuations precede collective string-like rearrangements \cite{KawasakiJCP2013}.
 The extent to which analogous vibrational-heterogeneity couplings govern fast-ion transport in crystalline solids remains an open question.